 Wells are drilled by erecting temporary well derricks, or drilling rigs and related components, and drilling to total depth.
-The well is drilled and completed in accordance to regulated conditions specified by the California Geologic Energy Management Division (CalGEM) formerly known as California Division of Oil and Gas and Geothermal Resources (DOGGR).
-The geologic zones of interest for Sentinel Peak Resources' 2021 Plan range at a subsurface depth of between 1,000 feet and 3,500 feet maximum vertical depth.
-Note that individual well depths will vary depending on location in the field.
-Wells in the shallow zones typically take approximately 8 to 10 days to drill and mid-zone wells typically take approximately 12-14 days to drill, including mobilization and demobilization of drilling equipment.
+The well is drilled and completed in accordance to regulated conditions specified by the California Geologic Energy Management Division (CalGEM).
+The geologic zones of interest for SPR's Year 2022 Plan range from a subsurface depth of 1,000 feet to 3,500 feet maximum true vertical depth.
+Individual well depths will vary depending on location in the field.
+Wells in the shallow zones typically require 8 to 10 days to drill.
+Mid-zone wells typically require 12-14 days to drill, including mobilization and demobilization of drilling equipment.